 No, the School of Graduate Studies does not offer conditional admission if you do not have the passing language scores outlined above.
 However, you can still apply to your degree program and continue to attempt to acquire a passing score.
 If you do pass a language exam during the application process, please inform us via email@example.com and we will verify your score.

 Possibly.
-There are three ways to qualify for a waiver of the language score requirement:
+There are a few ways to qualify for a waiver of the language score requirement:

 - If you graduated with a bachelors or higher from a U.S. institution where English was the main method of instruction, the score requirement will be waived upon receipt of the transcripts with degree verification.